Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Excess weight is a serious health problem for dogs and cats and is common in many countries.
 The two main causes of obesity are too much food and too little exercise.
 Other contributing factors can be due to hormonal influences, certain genetic factors, and other disease processes.

-If you pet is carrying extra weight, it can:
+If your pet is carrying extra weight, it can:

 1. Increase the risk of heart disease by forcing the heart to work harder.